 However, only certain employers must comply with these laws.
 For most types of discrimination, the laws apply to employers with 15 or more employees.
 However, the prohibition against age discrimination applies to employers with 20 or more employees, and the ban against citizenship status discrimination applies to employers with only four or more employees.

-Arkansas law prohibits discrimination based on race, national origin, sex, religion, and physical, mental or sensory disability.
+Arkansas law prohibits discrimination based on race, national origin, sex (including pregnancy, childbirth and related medical conditions), religion, disability, genetic information, and military service.
 In Arkansas, employers with nine or more employees must comply with these laws.

 These laws also make it illegal for an employer to retaliate against you for asserting your rights.
 For example, if you complain to your company's HR department that you believe you were passed over for promotion because of your age, your employer may not discipline or fire you for your complaint.
 Likewise, your employer cannot fire you for participating in an investigation of a discrimination complaint (no matter who made the complaint), testifying in court, or making other efforts to stop discriminatory practices.

 Before filing a discrimination or retaliation lawsuit, you must file a complaint with the appropriate government agency.
 In Arkansas, the Equal Employment Opportunity Commission (EEOC) area office in Little Rock enforces federal and state laws prohibiting discrimination; you can find out where to file a complaint at the EEOC's Field Offices page.

 If you have an employment contract promising you job security, you might not be an at-will employee.
 In Arkansas, an employment contract may be written, oral, or implied.
 In the first two types of contracts, your employer makes oral or written promises not to fire you for a certain period of time without good cause.
 In an implied contract, your employer doesn't make express promises, but acts in a way that creates a reasonable expectation that you would continue to be employed.